jpype-project/jpype/doc/userguide.rst

 JPype supports two styles of classpaths.
 The older Matlab style uses the functions ``jpype.addClassPath`` and ``getClassPath``.
 The first adds a directory or jar file to the search path.
-Wild cards are accepted in the search. once all of the paths are added to internal class path, they can be retrieved using ``getClassPath`` which takes a keyword argument ``env`` which defaults to true.
+Wild cards are accepted in the search.
+Once all of the paths are added to internal class path, they can be retrieved using ``getClassPath`` which takes a keyword argument ``env`` which defaults to true.
 When set to false, JPype will ignore the environment variable ``CLASSPATH`` which is normally included in the default classpath.